Oanakiaja/obrowser/README.md

 I plan to learn Rust & Browser Engine from this base project.
 So I create this repo.

-There are still amounts of features needing to be realized.
+There are still amounts of features that need to be implemented.

 # Result